-Important Note: You have the right to full PCP/Plan Approved Benefits (provided the services are furnished by a network provider) for preventive health services as required by the Affordable Care Act and related regulations.
+Important Note: You have the right to full coverage for preventive health services as required by the Affordable Care Act and related regulations.
 For a complete description of these preventive health services, you can call the Blue Cross and Blue Shield customer service office.
 The toll free phone number to call is shown on your ID card.
 Or, you can also go online and log on to the Blue Cross and Blue Shield Web site at www.bluecrossma.com.
 The provisions described in this paragraph do not apply to you if your health plan is a grandfathered health plan under the Affordable Care Act.